yurt-page/docs/email.md

 How many emails you need to send or receive?
 For receiving you may reach limit of the email provider.
 For making an email campaign you need to use other services like Mailchimp because your server will be blocked quickly.

-Life time: sometimes you need just a one time usage of email for example to quickly register on some site and just forgot it.
+Lifetime: sometimes you need just a one time usage of email for example to quickly register on some site and just forgot it.

 Personal usage can be: